Builditluc/wiki-tui/README.md

 # [PRE-RELEASE] These options haven't been released yet
 # You can change different settings here
-[settings]
+[settings.toc]
-toc_position = "left"                    # Here you can change the position of the toc view.
+position = "right"                   # Here you can change the position of the toc view.
 Available options are "left" and "right" (default).
 ```

 ## Contributing